 Not only does it lead to health related diseases such as diabetes and obesity but sugar provides no nutritional benefits at all.
 And besides it “steals” the nutrients your body should be otherwise consuming to perform its bodily function, your hair growth for particular.
 According to American Heart Association (AHA) the ideal sugar intake for men should not exceed 37.5 grams or 9 teaspoons (150 calories) and 25 grams or 6 teaspoons (100 calories) for women.
-Food with high sugar content are mostly found on, sweets, cakes, diet sodas as well as fruits.
-Yes, though fruits are healthy sugar are still sugar no matter where they came from.
+Food with high sugar content is mostly found on, sweets, cakes, diet sodas as well as fruits.
+Yes, though fruits are healthy sugar is still sugar no matter where they came from.

 Lessen refined carbohydrates in your meal

-Food that mainly made from wheat flour such as white bread, pasta, white rice has similar effect like that of sugar because they contain glucose.
-Vital nutrients are stripped away and absorbed by this compounds.
+Food that mainly made from wheat flour such as white bread, pasta, white rice has a similar effect like that of sugar because they contain glucose.
+Vital nutrients are stripped away and absorbed by these compounds.
 Recommended intake depends on your diet and calorie intake.
 Consult your dietitian for well-balanced carb meal.

-Alcohol is capable f ruining zinc level on your body which slows down the necessary mineral needed for healthy hair and growth.
+Alcohol is capable f ruining the zinc level on your body which slows down the necessary mineral needed for healthy hair and growth.
 It can lead to hair dehydration making it brittle and prone to breakage.